ad-freiburg/qlever-ui/docs/install_qleverui.md

     ```shell
     pip install -r requirements.txt
     ```
-    inside the project, folder to automatically install all dependencies.
+    inside the project folder to automatically install all dependencies.
 Otherwise, you can find the list of dependencies in the `requirements.txt` file to install them manually.

 2. Next, you will need to adjust your individual settings in `qlever/settings_secret_template.py` and rename it to `qlever/settings_secret.py`.
 You may want to edit the file to [fit your needs](https://docs.djangoproject.com/en/3.0/ref/settings/).
     ```shell